-OUR (CORPORATE GOVERNANCE HIGHLIGHTS highlig We believe that effective corporate governance is critical to our about the certain key aspects of our corporate governance framework: oility to create long term value for our stockholders.
-The following We Have An Independent and Diverse Board.
+OUR CORPORATE GOVERNANCE HIGHLIGHTS

+We believe that effective corporate governance is critical to our ability to create long term value for our stockholders.
+The following highlights certain key aspects of our corporate governance framework:

+We Have An Independent and Diverse Board.
 Five of our six directors are independent.
 Three of our six directors are women and two of our directors identify with an underrepresented diverse ethnicity.
 Our Independent Directors Meet Without Management.
 Our independent directors meet regularly in executive sessions without management present.
 We Have Majority Voting for Directors.
 We have adopted majority voting for directors pursuant to which nominees who fail to achieve an affirmative majority of votes cast must submit their resignation.
 We Have a Stock Ownership Policy.
 We require both our named executive officers and our directors to maintain a meaningful ownership stake at levels specified in our stock ownership policy.
 We Hold Annual Elections for Directors.
 We do not have a staggered board.
 Our Key Committees are Independent.
 We have fully independent Audit, Compensation and Nominating and Corporate Governance Committees.
-We Assess Board Performance .
+We Assess Board Performance.
 We conduct regular evaluations of our Board and Committees.
 We Do Not Have a "Poison Pill."
 We do not maintain a stockholder rights plan.